David Becker

-David Becker (born 20 October 1961) is an American jazz guitarist and leader of the David Becker Tribune.
+David Becker (born October 20, 1961) is an American jazz guitarist and leader of the David Becker Tribune.
 He is also a graduate of the Musicians Institute.

+Biography

+Becker began his musical life on the trumpet and won the "Outstanding Achievement Award" in music at Hale Jr High in Woodland Hills, CA under the direction of Ted Dechter who was the grandfather of Jazz guitarist, Graham Dechter.
+He took up guitar at age 15.
+David also had a brief acting career appearing in several national TV commercials with actors such as Eddie Albert.

 Career

-David and his brother Bruce (drummer) formed the David Becker Tribune and toured Germany in 1984.
-After touring the colleges that same year, the band signed with MCA and released its debut album Long Peter Madsen in 1986.
-In 1988, Siberian Express (MCA), produced with Ken Caillat was released and reached No. 3 on R&R and the track "Anja" reached No. 1.
+David and his brother Bruce (drummer) formed the David Becker Tribune in 1982.
+In 1984, they recorded a self titled EP at Warner Brothers studios and then toured Germany.
+After touring the US colleges for four months that same year, the band signed with MCA and released its debut album Long Peter Madsen in 1986.
+The album was recorded and mixed by Grammy winning engineer Chet Himes (Christopher Cross) In 1988, Siberian Express (MCA), produced with Ken Caillat was released and reached No. 3 on R&R and the track "Anja" reached No. 1.
 This was followed in 1990 and 1991 by two albums, Third Time Around and In Motion.

 In 2001, the band released one of the first DVD-Audio recordings, Germerica.
 Some of the tracks were co-produced by drummer Mark Schulman.
 In 2004, Where's Henning reached No. 34 on the JazzWeek chart.
 A solo album, Euroland, and a duo with jazz guitarist Joe Diorio, The Color of Sound (Acoustic Music), followed in 2005.